 An apple slab pie, in my opinion, is the best way to serve dessert to a crowd.
 Instead of baking your pie in a round tin, as is traditional, it's baked in one big sheet pan.

-Cut into squares, everyone gets their own "slab" of pie!
+Cut into squares, everyone gets their own "slab" of apple pie!

-I also love that slices of slab pie are so easy to cut and lift from the pan—you avoid the dreaded removal of the first wedge of pie.
+I also love that slices of apple slab pie are so easy to cut and lift from the pan—you avoid the dreaded removal of the first wedge of pie.
 Maybe it’s the food stylist in me, but it always gives me such stress!
 It’s almost always a mess and this rectangular version makes for a much more graceful transfer from pan to plate.

 I am a firm believer in using more than one apple variety in my apple pies.
 I like to use 2 or 3 types (Granny Smith, Braeburn, and Honeycrisp are a favorite mix) so that my pies have some chunks of tender apple that hold their shape, while others become as soft as applesauce.
 I also think a mix of apples makes for a more complex and interesting flavor.

 Just like any pie, remember to keep your dough well chilled before baking for maximum flakiness!

 Best Toppings for Apple Slab Pie!

 Want More Ideas for Thanksgiving Pie?!